 Many of the benefits are the same when it comes to comparing water repellent sealers to acrylics, but you get more protection against surface abrasion and staining with the Armor AR350 and Armor AR500 simply because the surface coating left behind is designed to take all of the abuse.

-Now, in addition to solvent based acrylics, there are water based acrylics.
+In addition to solvent based acrylics, there are water based acrylics.
 The Armor WB15 and Armor WB25 are fantastic options for those looking for a gloss without the wet look, and for those looking to avoid odors during application.
 While many of the application instructions and benefits are the same, where solvent and water based acrylics differ is re-application.
 Water based acrylics require a little more maintenance when it comes to repairing and reapplying a fresh coat.
 Often times, screen sanding the surface is required.